nurullahturkoglu/flutter-jwt-auth-for-wordpress/README.md

 The code above uses the `AuthMiddleware` widget to add token validation to different pages.
 This ensures that token validation is performed before accessing certain pages.

 ## Credit
-I am using [TMeister JWT Auth](https://github.com/Tmeister/wp-api-jwt-auth) for token generation and token verification in WordPress.
+Using [TMeister JWT Auth](https://github.com/Tmeister/wp-api-jwt-auth) for token generation and token verification in WordPress.

 ## Contributing